sdecamillis/sdecamillis.github.io/_pages/instrumentation.md

 ### Dual-beam confocal microscope

-At Macquarie University, I developed and optimised a purpose-built bench-top scanning microscope to study [upconversion materials as fluorescent nanoprobes](/research/#non-linear-response-of-YbTm-particles).
+At Macquarie University, I developed and optimised a purpose-built bench-top scanning microscope to study [upconversion materials as fluorescent nanoprobes](/research/#non-linear-response-of-lanthanide-nanoparticles).
 The key feature of this microscope was the generation and alignment of two infrared laser modes with different radial profiles: Gaussian and annular.
 The experiment required an accurate characterisation of the beam point-spread-functions to guarantee central symmetry and collinearity of the two lasers.

-The system included tunable excitation power, the selection of different spectral windows, accurate translation of the sample in the 3D space, and the capability of single-photon detection.
+The system features the tunability of the excitation power, the selection of different spectral windows, accurate translation of the sample in the 3D space, and the capability of single-photon detection.
 All these features were computer-controlled by a Labview program that I developed uing a modular and scalable architecture.

 Beam alignment was fundamental to enable *[Stimulated Excitation Depletion microscopy](/research/#super-resolution-imaging)*, especially when applied to up-conversion nanoparticles.
 As a result of my system upgrades, the resolution performance of the instrument improved to the point of being able to resolve and characterise individual nanoparticles (50 nm), well beyond the diffraction limit.

 >![Dual-beam optical setup](/assets/rad/sted_setup.jpg)
->*Table-top confocal microscope providing a 976 nm Gaussian beam as excitation source, a 808 nm annular beam as depletion laser, and detection in a tunable spectral window.*
+>*Table-top confocal microscope providing a 976 nm Gaussian beam as excitation source, a 808 nm annular beam as depletion laser, and detection in different spectral windows.*
 {: style="width: 65%; font-size: 0.9rem;"}

 Link: